DUNE/LLM_for_DUNE/BALSAM/DUNEGPT_polaris_cursor_balsam/scripts/README.md

     --c 20
 To decide the value of c:

-    D = document to start from
+    D = docdb document to start from
     L_D = number of docdb documents 1 job is extracting c = D / L_D